nzbin/InDiv/README.md

       ```

 #### Dependency Injection

-    Dependency injection is an important application design pattern.
+  - Dependency injection is an important application design pattern.
 It's used so widely that almost everyone just calls it DI

       1. Use Typescript

+        - If u are using `Typescript` to build an app, u can easily use our Dependency Injection.
+        - **v1.1.0: Only use `@Injectable`** before the `Class` which need to use other services, that which are declarated in `this.$providers` of `NvModule` or root module.
-      - If u are using `Typescript` to build an app, u can easily use our Dependency Injection.Only use `@Injectable` before the `Class` which need to use other services, that which are declarated in `this.$providers` of `NvModule` or root module.
+        - **v1.2.0+ : Only use `@Injected`** before the `Class` which need to use other services, that which are declarated in `this.$providers` of `NvModule` or root module.
         - Use `this.` names of constructor arguments to directly use `Service`.

       ```typescript
-      import { Injectable, Component, NvModule, Service, HasRender } from 'indiv';
+      import { Injected, Injectable, Component, NvModule, HasRender } from 'indiv';

-      @Service({
+      // @Service({ v1.1.0
+      //   isSingletonMode: true,
+      // })

+      @Injectable({ // v1.2.0+
         isSingletonMode: true,
       })
       class HeroSearchService1 {